Wendy Christensen: Final Destination 3

-After the incident, she is determined to leave McKinley due to the bad memories.
-When she begins noticing the photographs she took on the night of the roller coaster ride carry ominous clues as to how the other survivors eventually meet their end and also learns details of the Flight 180 disaster, including the visionary who predicted it, Alex Browning, from Kevin beforehand.
-Initially skeptical of Kevin's findings, but after sensing a haunting presence stalking her, she conducts her own research relating to premonitions that leading her to learn about another visionary, Kimberly Corman, who foresaw the U.S. Route 23 pile-up, which was strongly implied that somehow connected to the Flight 180 explosion, she then pairs up with him to save the other survivors, in time sensing that it is the same unseen entity that caused the past disasters stalking them; she ends up only managing to rescue Ian McKinley, her sister Julie, and Kevin from their second intended deaths.
+After the incident, she becomes determined to leave McKinley due to the bad memories.
+When she begins noticing that the photographs she took on the night of the roller coaster ride contain ominous clues as to how the other survivors will eventually meet their ends, she also learns details about the Flight 180 disaster, including the visionary who predicted it, Alex Browning, from Kevin beforehand.
+Initially skeptical of Kevin's findings, she becomes convinced after sensing a haunting presence stalking her.
+She then conducts her own research into premonitions, which leads her to discover another disaster, the U.S. Route 23 pile-up, which was strongly implied to be connected to the Flight 180 explosion.
+She then pairs up with him to save the other survivors, in time sensing that it is the same unseen entity that caused the past disasters stalking them; she ends up only managing to rescue Ian McKinley, her sister Julie, and Kevin from their second intended deaths.
 Shortly after, Ian confronts Wendy, Kevin, and Julie; he blames Wendy for his girlfriend Erin Ulmer's death and is determined to ensure that she will not survive.
 Fireworks behind Wendy nearly hit her, but she avoids them, and they hit a nearby aerial work platform.
 It collapses and kills Ian, who inadvertedly takes Wendy's place on Death's List.
 Wendy, Kevin, and Julie believe they have managed to escape Death, but five months later, Wendy sees signs relating to the events of both the roller coaster and the Flight 180 disasters, and senses something is wrong.
 After unexpectedly reuniting with Julie and Kevin, she receives another premonition that foretells their deaths in a subway crash.
 Her attempts to stop the subway are for naught, as the film cuts to black, with sounds of the train derailment being heard just as she runs towards the exit door, leaving her fate ambiguous.